bobwya/bobwya/README.md

 ### Customised Wine package set
 -------------------------------

-These packages are based heavily on NP's hard work - packaging Wine in the main Gentoo Portage tree.
-Thanks for his hardwork on this!
-Now Gentoo has the most awesome Wine support of any GNU/Linux distribution!
+These Wine packages are more than a cosmetic fork of the main Gentoo Portage and other Overlay Wine packages.
+So don't "mix and match" these!

+See: [Wiki: Wine Packages](https://github.com/bobwya/bobwya/wiki/Wine-Packages) for more information.

 Note: the **::bobwya Overlay** Wine packages _do_ _not_ support the **Gallium 9** / **D3D9** patchset.
-This is purely down to lack of a testing system, which doesn't use the Nvidia Proprietary graphics driver.
+This is purely down to testing systems only using the Nvidia Proprietary graphics driver.

-See: [Wiki: Wine Packages](https://github.com/bobwya/bobwya/wiki/Wine-Packages) for more information.

 ### Custom GL lib switcher implementation package set
 -----------------------------------------------------

 These packages are masked and are NOT extensively tested (but I use them personally!)
 Loosely based off the Arch-Linux GL lib switcher.
 Has some rudimentary support for **PRIMUS** setups.
+The **x11-drivers/nvidia-drivers** package is customised to support the **GLXOSD** fork in the **::bobwya** Overlay.

 	app-eselect/eselect-opengl : Gentoo OpenGL implementation switcher (heavily customised) media-libs/mesa : OpenGL-like graphic library for Linux (patched version - to work with custom eselect-opengl switcher)